Belgrave railway station: Broad gauge station

 Belgrave station opened in its current configuration on 19 February 1962, after the line from Upper Ferntree Gully had been converted to broad gauge and electrified.
-The rebuilt station is located further down the line than the original narrow gauge station.
+The rebuilt station is located slightly further down the line than the original narrow gauge station.
+On opening a stationmaster was immediately provided, and the line from Upper Ferntree Gully opened using Train Staff and Ticket working with plunger locking and a home signal, with co-acting signal nearby, to provide entry to the station.
+This arrangement remained until the new signalling from Upper Ferntree Gully could be brought into use.
+In March 1964 this came to pass, with Automatic and Track Control worked by a control panel situated in the Upper Ferntree Gully station building, working the points and signals at Belgrave.
+The scotch block that previously secured a stabled train in Siding A south of the station was replaced with a motorised catch point at this time.

+In 1967 the island platform and the stabling siding were extended for eight-car suburban trains.
+In 1985 a repeating light was provided for departure signal 58, visible to the train guard.

 In the early hours of 23 November 1989, Hitachi carriage 219M was destroyed in an arson attack whilst stabled at the station.

 On 2 July 1996, Belgrave was upgraded to a premium station.

 In 2018, the Victorian Government announced it would fund the construction of a multi-deck car park at the station, along with better pedestrian access and an improved bus interchange.
 Construction on the new four-storey, 670-space station began in March 2022, and was completed in January 2024.
 The new car park provides an additional 470 spaces, taking capacity from 170 to 670.
 This includes 16 accessible spaces, and 6 charging spaces for electric vehicles.

 Belgrave Station also provides a Parkiteer bicycle parking cage for up to 26 bicycles, in addition to casual open-air bicycle parking hoops.

 During the 2018/2019 financial year, the station had a patronage of 389,750.